EVER WONDERED, “AM I IN A CODEPENDENT RELATIONSHIP?”

 Jen is livid, but also self-righteous in her victimization.
 Scott is ashamed, but also sullen and angry.
 Nearly every time we meet for marriage counseling, both of them agree that Scott’s behaviors are problematic (specifically, for Jen) and that they should change… but then they don’t.
 Scott says he wants things to improve between the two of them, but appears to put more energy into defending himself and minimizing Jen’s feelings than he does in actually modifying his behavior.
 [Listen: How to Communicate With Someone Who Shuts Down].
 For her part, Jen has many, well-developed ideas about what would help this situation.
 If only Scott would eat healthier foods, drink less, take his supplements, start antidepressants, lay off the video games, have better friends, exercise more often, read a particular self-help book, go talk to someone, talk to her, join a team, be more like her, and/or mow the lawn when he said he would, things would be better.

 In the meantime, Jen exists in their relationship in a “perma-mad” state.
 [Listen: What to Do When Your Partner Is Always Upset].
-She is vigilant, always alert for Scott’s latest misstep or transgression.
+She is vigilant, always walking on eggshells waiting for Scott’s latest misstep or transgression.
 She churns with anxiety about what bad thing will happen next.
 She interrogates Scott about his coming and goings, preemptively preparing for the next disappointment that is certain to come.
 Jen also “over-functions.”
 Because she doesn’t trust Scott to not let her down or disappoint her, she constantly reminds him, nags him, or, just does necessary tasks herself…. becoming more resentful with each passing day.
 Over time, Jen became increasingly fearful that her relationship was failing, which led her to become increasingly activated, aggressive, and upset about what Scott was doing or not doing to improve the situation.

 From Scott’s (rarely articulated) perspective, everything would be fine if only Jen could relax.
-He views her as being super high strung and looking for problems where none exist.
+He views her as being a super high strung control freak looking for problems where none exist.
 He’ll agree that he does overdo it with booze sometimes.
 There was the DUI last year.
 Yes, he probably spends too much money and has overdrawn their bank account on numerous occasions.
 He does tend to procrastinate.
 Often he just doesn’t do things he doesn’t want to do, even if they’re important to his wife.
 But in Scott’s mind, who doesn’t do those things sometimes?

 Scott views himself as a normal, easygoing guy, and views Jen as “just never happy.”
 However, her constant criticism of him makes him feel bad about himself… and also angry.
 He can’t say this to Jen, but he actually feels terrible that she’s upset all the time.
 Yet, he also feels that she’s being not just unfair, but critical, controlling, and aggressive to the point that this relationship is not feeling emotionally safe for him any more.